 Simultaneously searchable table of drugs and chemicals and indices – Provides results from tables and indexes for an easy-to-read display of substances and their associated codes.

-CCI Edits – Alerts billers to HCPCS level II codes that cannot be reported on the same claim.
+CCI Edits – Alerts billers to HCPCS level II codes that cannot be reported on the same claim with other codes.